-I represent clients from a diverse range of industries in a variety of commercial litigation matters, including torts, trusts and real estate transactions, and employment discrimination claims in both state and federal court.
-I also represent clients in various immigration proceedings.
-I assist in all phases of litigation, with a focus on drafting pleadings and memoranda, and preparing for trial.
+I represent clients from a diverse range of industries in a variety of complex civil litigation matters, including contracts, trusts, commercial leases, housing and other real estate disputes in both state and federal courts.
+I assist in all phases of litigation, with a focus on motions practice, managing discovery, and preparing for trial.
+I also routinely advise clients in developing policies to comply with fair housing and antidiscrimination laws.
+In addition to my commercial litigation practice, I represent pro bono clients in various civil rights and immigration proceedings.

-With the increasing sophistication of digitally enabled intelligent products on the market, it is imperative that companies and consumers alike are aware of the risks associated with their private data.
-Specifically, there is heightened exposure to litigation and increased regulatory enforcement related to privacy, tort, and cybersecurity issues.
+Companies and consumers alike must be aware of the risks associated with their private data given the heightened exposure to litigation and increased regulatory enforcement related to privacy, tort, and cybersecurity issues.

 Howard University School of Law, J.D., CALI Excellence for the Future Award for Equal Employment Opportunity Law